ora0600/confluent_protobuf_playground/ReadME.md

 # 2. Pre-Reqs/ Tools

 * install terraform on your desktop.
 [Follow the installation guide](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
+* Having the latest version of confluent platform on your desktop (7.5.3 in my case)
 * I am running still completely on bash on my Intel Mac.
 Environment Variables are set in `~/.bash_profile`, if you running other OS or use other Shells like zsh, please change your setup that script can execute kafka tools without absolute path.
 * install Python3 on MacOS: [Downland](https://www.python.org/downloads/macos/) and follow the instructions
 * Install all the python modules we need;